Developmental Psychologist Career (Salary + Duties + Interviews)

 • Research and consulting companies

-Interviews from a Developmental Psychologist
+Interviews with a Developmental Psychologist

-You can do further research on this career by hearing from developmental psychologists themselves!
-Dr. Nancy Galambos is a developmental psychologist and professor at the University of Alberta – read what it’s like to go through a day in her life.
+You can further research this career by hearing from developmental psychologists themselves!
+Dr. Nancy Galambos is a developmental psychologist and professor at the University of Alberta - read what it’s like to go through a day in her life.

 You can also watch interviews with developmental psychologists on YouTube.
 Kevin David is a developmental psychologist and a professor at Northeastern State University!